morpho-org/vault-v2/README.md

 ## Overview

-There are 5 different roles for a MetaMorpho vault: owner, curator, sentinel, treasurer and allocator.
+There are 5 different roles for a Morpho vault V2: owner, curator, sentinel, treasurer and allocator.

 Each market has an absolute cap and a relative cap that guarantees lenders both a maximum absolute and a maximum relative exposure to the specific market.
 Users can supply or withdraw assets at any time, depending on the available liquidity on the liquidity market.